6. Fame and Fortune Have Brought Me Suffering

 By Tian Tian, China

-One spring, me and some senior doctors went out for an outdoor cookout.
+One spring, some senior doctors and I went out for an outdoor cookout.
 On the way, some local villagers recognized Dr. Wang.
 They looked so happy and grateful.
 They greeted her warmly.
 Then when we were cooking, we realized we were lacking some stuff.
 The villagers were incredibly kind.
 When they saw we needed something, they would offer up their own to us.
 Some daily necessities were in short supply in those days and so quite valuable.
 There wasn’t much milk for example.
 Many people had to wait in line to get it.
 But the people from the dairy factory just brought it right to us.
 This was all because of Dr. Wang’s reputation.
 I saw Dr. Wang’s eyes squint up as she smiled and I couldn’t help but envy her and think: “People really do think highly of Dr. Wang!
 They respect her wherever she goes and she doesn’t have to worry about anything.
 She just has to show her face to get things done easily.
 But as for me, I’m just a clinician whom nobody knows.
 I can’t get treated like that.
 I can only hang on to her coattails.”
 But then, in my disappointment, I looked at Dr. Wang’s silver hair and thought: “Am I not still young?
-If I properly study medicine and learn from the veteran doctors, sooner or later I can be famous and respected like them so long as I’m willing to work hard.”
+If I study medicine properly, learn from the veteran doctors, and work hard, sooner or later I can be famous and respected like them.”

 Eventually, after seven years of hard work and persistence, I became a certified doctor.
 At that moment, the most prominent words in my mind were: It was all worth it!
 When my rank went up, the price to see me went up.
 I would do all the operations that could be done at a certified doctor level and my name was in the list of chief surgeons.
 My salary and my status went up while my colleagues lagged behind.
 I felt a happiness that’s hard to put into words, especially on busy streets, where some people would recognize me.
 I wouldn’t know them, but they knew me.
 They’d even compliment me on being a good surgeon.
-The look of admiration patients gave me and the things they said: “I came to see you at such-and-such a time and I got better soon after for not much money whereas with so-and-so I didn’t get any better for a long time …” And some people said: “So-and-so said you’re a good doctor.
+The look of admiration patients gave me and the things they said: “I came to see you before and I got better soon after for not much money, but my other doctor treated me for ages without any improvement.”
+And some people said: “So-and-so said you’re a good doctor.
 She recommended that I come see you.
-It’s really difficult seeing you nowadays …” When I’d hear this stuff, I’d be smiling from ear to ear.
+It’s really difficult to get in to see you nowadays.”
+When I’d hear this stuff, I’d be smiling from ear to ear.
 I’d feel so happy inside.
 People still remembered these things after so long and others even came to me because I was well-known.
-I suddenly felt like my image had grown and now I knew the taste of success.
+I suddenly felt like my reputation had grown and now I knew the taste of success.
 But after the happiness, I thought about how far away I was from being an attending physician.
 I could only do normal operations.
 If I was an attending physician and could do higher-level operations, the patients would admire me even more and even more people would want to see me.
 Wouldn’t my status in their eyes get even higher?

 After that, I quickened my pace toward fame and fortune.
 My husband complained and argued with me a lot, saying I was spending less and less time with him.
 I felt tired and very wronged, and I couldn’t help asking myself over and over: “What did I put in that effort for?
 Was it not to have a successful career and a good life?
 Have I done something wrong?
 I haven’t.
 It’s my husband who’s being unreasonable.
 He has no ambition.”
 I wiped away the tears and applied for a chance to go to a municipal level medical unit for further study to further improve my medical skills and become an attending physician.
 It was a rare opportunity and I cherished it.
 But during the training, I was surprised to find out I was pregnant.
 Finding myself pregnant left me feeling at a loss and I really didn’t think it was the right time to have a child.
 I’d gone through so much to get this chance, I couldn’t just give it up because of a child and ruin my prospects.
 But then I thought of the baby.
 I didn’t want an abortion.
 Later, because I was standing for long periods doing operations and working too much, and I was skipping meals to do unscheduled operations, I ended up having a miscarriage.
 But I never stopped my pursuit of fame and fortune for one moment.
 I wanted to go back to work at the hospital the day after having the fetus removed, but my body was so weak that day.
 I felt my body was falling apart.
 My stomach hurt and my limbs were weak.
 All I could do was lie in bed and rest.
 But I wasn’t thinking of the miscarried child, or how to look after my own body, I was just worried about my study time being delayed and that it might affect my graduation.
 Had it all been for nothing?

 After finding faith in God, I found the answers in God’s words.
 God’s words say: “People think that once they have fame and gain, they can then capitalize on those things to enjoy high status and great wealth, and to enjoy life.
 They think fame and gain are a kind of capital that they can use to obtain a life of pleasure-seeking and wanton enjoyment of the flesh.
 For the sake of this fame and gain which mankind so covets, people willingly, albeit unknowingly, hand over their bodies, minds, all that they have, their futures and their destinies, to Satan.
 They do so without even a moment’s hesitation, ever ignorant of the need to recover all that they have handed over.
 Can people retain any control over themselves once they have taken refuge in Satan in this way and become loyal to it?
 Certainly not.
 They are completely and utterly controlled by Satan.
 They have completely and utterly sunk into a quagmire, and are unable to free themselves.
 Once someone is mired in fame and gain, they no longer seek that which is bright, that which is righteous, or those things that are beautiful and good.
 This is because the seductive power that fame and gain have over people is too great; they become things for people to pursue throughout their lives and even for all eternity without end.
 Is this not true?” (“God Himself, the Unique VI” in The Word Appears in the Flesh).
 God’s words brightened my heart.
 I remembered going on that cookout with Dr. Wang when I determined in my heart that as long as I had status, and a high level of medical skills, then people would respect me and I’d receive special treatment and life would go smoothly.
-I’d also accepted satanic poisons like “A man’s legacy is his life’s echo,” “Stand out above the rest,” and “Man struggles upwards; water flows downwards,” so much so that chasing fame and fortune had become my pursuit and objectives in life.
+I’d also accepted satanic poisons like “A man leaves his name behind wherever he stays, just as a goose utters its cry wherever it flies,” “Stand out above the rest,” and “Man struggles upwards; water flows downwards,” so much so that chasing fame and fortune had become my pursuit and objectives in life.
 I was constantly working hard to further my career.
-After I’d gained respect and praise from people around me, I felt a real sense of success which made me feel duty-bound to keep on following the wrong path.
+After I’d gained respect and praise from people around me, I felt a real sense of success, which kept me on the wrong path, without so much as a backwards glance.
 I spent more than 10 of my best years chasing fame and fortune, sacrificing my family and the child in my belly.
 I’d ruined my health and was left with a sick body.
 It’s just a shame that after all that sacrifice, only then did I think: “What use is fame and fortune to me?
-Chasing it has brought me tiredness and suffering and after finally attaining it, I’m still suffering beyond words.
+Chasing it has brought me tiredness and suffering, and after finally attaining it, I’m still suffering beyond words.
 Clearly, chasing fame and fortune is the wrong path after all.”
 I finally understood that fighting to chase fame and fortune was an evil force that wraps around people like a rope and suffocates them.
 It was like a yoke Satan had placed over my body that made me willing to suffer and sacrifice everything.
 Eventually, Satan had me right where it wanted me.
 It’s just as God’s words say: “Satan uses fame and gain to control man’s thoughts, until all people can think of is fame and gain.
 They struggle for fame and gain, suffer hardships for fame and gain, endure humiliation for fame and gain, sacrifice everything they have for fame and gain, and they will make any judgment or decision for the sake of fame and gain.
 In this way, Satan binds people with invisible shackles, and they have neither the strength nor the courage to throw them off.
 They unknowingly bear these shackles and trudge ever onward with great difficulty.
 For the sake of this fame and gain, mankind shuns God and betrays Him and becomes increasingly wicked.
 In this way, therefore, one generation after another is destroyed in the midst of Satan’s fame and gain” (“God Himself, the Unique VI” in The Word Appears in the Flesh).
-And I thanked God from the bottom of my heart.
+I saw how truly hateful Satan is and I thanked God from the bottom of my heart.
 Right when Satan had driven me into a corner, God didn’t just sit and watch, He held out His hand of salvation to me, comforted me with His words, encouraged me and helped me find the source of my pain.
 Only God loves people the most.
 He became flesh to express the truth to teach us to discern good from evil and the positive from the negative.
 I knew I couldn’t continue on the wrong path, spending my life chasing fame and gain.
 I should worship the Creator.
-After that, I spent more of my free time reading God’s words and fellowshiping with my brothers and sisters on things I didn’t understand so we could help and support one another.
+After that, I spent more of my free time reading God’s words and fellowshiping with my brothers and sisters on things I didn’t understand, and we helped and supported one another.
 Before I knew it, I understood some truths and had a better grasp on some things.
 My mind was much more relaxed.
-Slowly, my insomnia got better, and my stomachaches and gall bladder got better too.
+Slowly, my insomnia improved, and my stomachaches and inflamed gallbladder went away, too.
 These were things I couldn’t have achieved chasing fame and gain.
 I truly experienced the happiness of spiritual freedom.